Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/01-background.md

+# Overview

-The background property is a shorthand property for(in orderer):
+The background property is a shorthand property for (in order):

 - background-color
 - background-image